Wardormeur/qrcode-to-s3/README.md

-# ICS generator to S3 from Zen events
+# qrcode generator to S3 for Zen events
 `yarn dev` will regenerate the protos and restart the service

 You must copy the compiled js files into cp-zen-platform in order to have both part of the service (client/server) up to date